-You must install the IXA adapter jumper (J42) between pins 2 and 3 Attention: when using an Integrated xSeries Adapter (IXA) in slots 5 and 6 (see "System-board switches and jumpers" on page 47).
+Attention: You must install the IXA adapter jumper (J42) between pins 2 and 3 when using an Integrated xSeries Adapter (IXA) in slots 5 and 6 (see "System-board switches and jumpers" on page 51).

 - 1. Although an optional IXA adapter is not a hot-plug adapter, it can be installed only in slots 5 and 6.
-It is a double width adapter that installs in slot 5 and spans slots 5 and 6. - 2.
-You can install an optional ServeRAID-5i controller only in PCI-X slot 4.
+It is a double width adapter that installs in slot 5 and spans slots 5 and 6. - You can install an optional ServeRAID-5i controller only in PCI-X slot 4.
 Slot 4 is the only PCI-X slot that supports the ServeRAID-5i controller requirements.
 Install the ServeRAID-5i controller using the 3-U bracket that comes with the controller.
+However, if a ServeRAID-5i controller is installed and later removed, you must re-enable the on-board SCSI controller in using the Configuration/Setup Utility program (see "Starting the Configuration/Setup Utility program" on page 15).